Biden wins presidential race in deeply divided United States

 Urging patience as votes were counted, Biden responded on Twitter: “No one is going to take our democracy away from us.
 Not now, not ever.”

-Reporting by Trevor Hunicutt in Wilmington, Del., Doina Chiacu, Andy Sullivan and Makini Brice in Washington; Additional reporting by Jarrett Renshaw in Philadelphia, Jan Wolfe in Boston and Aram Roston, Steve Holland, Jeff Mason, Richard Cowan, John Whitesides, Simon Lewis and Daphne Psaledakis in Washington; Writing by Jeff Mason and Sonya Hepinstall; Editing by Frances Kerry and Daniel Wallis
+Reporting by Trevor Hunicutt in Wilmington, Del., Michael Martina in Detroit, Michigan, Doina Chiacu, Andy Sullivan and Makini Brice in Washington; Additional reporting by Jarrett Renshaw in Philadelphia, Jan Wolfe in Boston and Aram Roston, Steve Holland, Jeff Mason, Richard Cowan, John Whitesides, Simon Lewis and Daphne Psaledakis in Washington; Writing by Jeff Mason and Sonya Hepinstall; Editing by Frances Kerry and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.